GD-park/HR_Analytics/README.md

 - 3 ~ 4 project in month makes employee left the company less
 - the most interesting thing is the salary do not effect on the employee leave the company

+## Model Comparing
+- Random Forest is one of Ensemble model so that is reason why the score of accuracy is higher than other model
+- Rogistic Regression is very inappropriate model to use classification

 ## Limiation
 Data set is very clean so i don't need to spend time on the preprocessing.
 Later I try to more realitic data and try to Classification again.